leonardoarcari/arlib/README.md

 - Theodoros Chondrogiannis, Panagiotis Bouros, Johann Gamper and Ulf Leser, Alternative Routing: k-Shortest Paths with Limited Overlap , In Proc. of the 23rd ACM SIGSPATIAL Int.
 Conf. on Advances in Geographic Information Systems (GIS) (2015)

-## Algorithms

-Here I shall describe the algorihtms implemented in this project.

-## Installation

-Provide code examples and explanations of how to get the project.

 ## Tests